-- 30. The evaluation will entail qualitative and quantitative primary data collection that the evaluation team will be responsible for as per the PMP (See annex 4).
-In addition, the following is a list of back ground data and or information available for the evaluation team.
-It is expected that the team will expand this at inception phase. - Baseline study report for WFP'S USDA McGovern -Dole International Food for Education and Child Nutrition Program's Support in Kenya from 2016 to 2020 - Evaluation, mid-term and final evaluation reports for FFE-615-2013/041-00 Kenya - Kenya Country Programme 200680 (2014-2018) project document and log frame - School feeding handbook - WFP School feeding policy - 2016 and 2017 Standard Project Reports (SPRs). - Strategy to Strengthen & Expand the Home Grown School Meals (HGSM) Programme into the Arid Lands of Kenya (Validated version 2013) - USDA commitment letter for Agreement - Evaluation Plan - Government of Kenya Education related policies and strategies - UWEZO annual reports - 31.
-Concerning the quality of data and information, the evaluation team should:
+- 6. The evaluation will entail qualitative and quantitative primary data collection that the evaluation team will be responsible for as per the PMP (See annex 4 and annex 1).
+The primary data will be complemented by available secondary information and data.
+The following is a list of data and or information available for the evaluation team.
+It is expected that the team will expand this at inception phase. - Baseline study and midterm Evaluation reports for WFP'S USDA McGovern -Dole International Food for Education and Child Nutrition Program's Support in Kenya from 2016 to 2020 - Baseline, mid-term and final evaluation reports for FFE-615-2013/041-00 Kenya - Kenya Country Programme 200680 (2014-2018) project document and log frame - WFP Kenya CSP 2018-2023 - School feeding handbook - WFP School feeding policy - 2016, 2017 and 2018 Standard Project Reports (SPRs). - 2018, 2019, 2020, 2021 ACRs - Strategy to Strengthen & Expand the Home-Grown School Meals (HGSM) Programme into the Arid Lands of Kenya (Validated version 2013) - USDA commitment letter for Agreement - Evaluation Plan - Government of Kenya Education related policies and strategies - UWEZO annual reports - Process monitoring reports - CSP Mid-term review - Gender equality policies 2015-2020, 2022-2026 - Protection and Accountability policy 2020 - Disability inclusion roadmap and action plan - 7.
+Concerning the quality of data and information, the evaluation team should: - Assess data availability and reliability as part of the inception phase expanding on the information provided in section 4.
+This assessment will inform the data collection

-- Assess data availability and reliability as part of the inception phase expanding on the information provided in section 4.
-This assessment will inform the data collection - Systematically check accuracy, consistency and validity of collected data and information and acknowledge any limitations/caveats in drawing conclusions using the data.
+Systematically check accuracy, consistency and validity of collected data and information and acknowledge any limitations/caveats in drawing conclusions using the data.